 Certain substances, ranging from recreational drugs like heroin to sleep and anti-anxiety medication, can cause CNS depression.
 The primary substances that may depress the central nervous system are opioids, benzodiazepines, barbiturates, and alcohol.
 These substances may result in anxiety reduction, muscle relaxation, and drowsiness.
 When properly used, CNS depressants are safe.
 However, there is always a risk of becoming addicted to a CNS depressant.
 Many CNS depressants that doctors prescribe are used recreationally by some individuals.

 The use of medications and certain other substances is not the only possible cause of CNS depression.
 A depression of the central nervous system can also be caused by an aneurysm, a tumor, an infection, a stroke, and a severe trauma or injury to the brain.
+“Knowing your risk factors for depression and other mental-health diagnoses, and how your mental health may be impacted by the medications you take is a crucial part of taking control of your mental and physical health.”
+A reminder from Julia Hogan, LCPC

 Individuals with thyroid disorders, diabetes, liver disease, heart disease, lung disease, or kidney disease have an increased risk of suffering from CNS depression.
 These individuals should first consult a doctor before taking a CNS depressant.